Referral of a homeless applicant to another local authority

 ’Violence’ is defined as:

-violence from another person (whether domestic violence or other)
+violence from another person (other than domestic violence)

 threats of violence which are likely to be carried out

 At the main duty stage a referral can made:

 under the local connection rules, to a local authority in England, Scotland or Wales